MaxBranvall/StreamDeckCS/SamplePlugin/README.md

 # SamplePlugin

-This is a sample plugin developed using StreamDeckCS
+This is a sample plugin developed using StreamDeckCS.
+It creates an action under the category SDCS_Sample.
+This action allows users to click a button which increments a counter and generates the next number from the Fibonacci sequence.
+Users can also hold the button for two seconds to reset this counter.

 [StreamDeck API for reference](https://developer.elgato.com/documentation/stream-deck/sdk/overview/)